HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 ![](/Images/Tds/chapter4-generaloptions.png)

-The following options are are available in the **General Options** screen:
+The following options are available in the **General Options** screen:

 * **Autorun Code Generation** – Indicates if code generation should automatically run when new items are added to a TDS Classic project or an items custom properties / namespace change.
 Setting this value to false will required a developer to manually run code generation.
 * **Run Code Generation for Changes** - Causes code generation to run after items are changed in the project.
 If this is set to 'False', the developer will have to manually re-generate code from the project right-click menu.